opensearch-project/documentation-website/_observing-your-data/ad/index.md

 # Anomaly detection

 An _anomaly_ in OpenSearch is any unusual behavior change in your time-series data.
 Anomalies can provide valuable insights into your data.
-For example, for IT infrastructure data, an anomaly in the memory usage metric might help you identify early signs of a system failure.
+For example, for IT infrastructure data, an anomaly in the memory usage metric can help identify early signs of a system failure.

 Conventional techniques like visualizations and dashboards can make it difficult to uncover anomalies.
 Configuring alerts based on static thresholds is possible, but this approach requires prior domain knowledge and may not adapt to data with organic growth or seasonal trends.

-Anomaly detection automatically detects anomalies in your OpenSearch data in near real-time using the Random Cut Forest (RCF) algorithm.
-RCF is an unsupervised machine learning algorithm that models a sketch of your incoming data stream to compute an `anomaly grade` and `confidence score` value for each incoming data point.
+Anomaly detection automatically detects anomalies in your OpenSearch data in near real time using the Random Cut Forest (RCF) algorithm.
+RCF is an unsupervised machine learning algorithm that models a sketch of your incoming data stream to compute an _anomaly grade_ and _confidence score_ value for each incoming data point.
 These values are used to differentiate an anomaly from normal variations.
 For more information about how RCF works, see [Random Cut Forests](https://www.semanticscholar.org/paper/Robust-Random-Cut-Forest-Based-Anomaly-Detection-on-Guha-Mishra/ecb365ef9b67cd5540cc4c53035a6a7bd88678f9).

 You can pair the Anomaly Detection plugin with the [Alerting plugin]({{site.url}}{{site.baseurl}}/monitoring-plugins/alerting/) to notify you as soon as an anomaly is detected.
+{: .note}

-## Using OpenSearch Dashboards anomaly detection
+## Getting started with anomaly detection in OpenSearch Dashboards

 To get started, go to **OpenSearch Dashboards** > **OpenSearch Plugins** > **Anomaly Detection**.
-OpenSearch Dashboards contains sample datasets.
-You can use these datasets with their preconfigured detectors to try out the feature.

-The following tutorial guides you through using anomaly detection with your OpenSearch data.

 ## Step 1: Define a detector

 A _detector_ is an individual anomaly detection task.
 You can define multiple detectors, and all detectors can run simultaneously, with each analyzing data from different sources.

-1. Choose **Create detector**.
-1. Add the detector details.
-   - Enter a name that describes the detector's intended use.
-1. Specify the data source.
-   - For **Data source**, choose the index you want to use as the data source.
-You can optionally use index patterns to choose multiple indexes.
+1. On the **Anomaly detection** page, select the **Create detector** button.
+2. On the **Define detector** page, enter the required information on the **Detector details** pane.
+3. On the **Select data** pane, specify the data source by choosing a source from the **Index** dropdown menu.
+You can choose an index, index patterns, or alias.
-   - (Optional) For **Data filter**, filter the index you chose as the data source.
-From the **Data filter** menu, choose **Add data filter**, and then design your filter query by selecting **Field**, **Operator**, and **Value**, or choose **Use query DSL** and add your own JSON filter query.
+4. (Optional) Filter the data source by selecting **Add data filter** and then entering the conditions for **Field**, **Operator**, and **Value**.
+Alternatively, you can choose **Use query DSL** and add your JSON filter query.
 Only [Boolean queries]({{site.url}}{{site.baseurl}}/query-dsl/compound/bool/) are supported for query domain-specific language (DSL).

----

-#### Example: Filter using query DSL
+#### Example: Filtering data using query DSL

 The following example query retrieves documents where the `urlPath.keyword` field matches any of the specified values: